 Inflammation is a sort of immune response.
-It’s normal in some canvases, but the long-term or chronic kinds can be very harmful for our health.
+It’s normal in some canvases, but the long-term or chronic kinds can be very harmful to our health.
 With inflamed body cells, our major organs might be put under pressure.
 Even the heart might be adversely affected, leading to heart disease.
 Contracting Type 2 diabetes is also a very real threat when we have body cell inflammation.

 Fortunately, pears have a lot of flavonoids, which are antioxidants that soothe inflammation.
 This action could decrease our chances of contracting both diabetes and heart disease.

-There have been many reviews that link a decent consumption of flavonoid to lower occurrences of serious diseases.
+There have been many reviews that link a decent consumption of flavonoids to lower occurrences of serious diseases.
 These compounds have antioxidant and anti-inflammatory properties, so we would do well to consume more of them.
 Pears can help us reach this goal as well as other healthy options like bananas, peaches, etc. Along with these flavonoids, pears also give us minerals and vitamins like copper, Vitamin C, and Vitamin K, all of which fight against inflammation.

 7. Possible Anticancer Effects

-Pears also have some compounds that might contain anticancer properties.
+Pears also have some compounds that might contain anti-cancer properties.
 Some examples of these compounds include cinnamic acid, anthocyanin, etc. Studies have shown that these substances can fight cancer and prevent it from taking a firm hold in the body.

 Some studies also suggest that consuming a lot of fruits on a regular basis could actually help to protect our body from a variety of cancers.
-The bladder, lungs, and stomach were especially protected with this precaution.
+The bladder, lungs, and stomach were specially protected with this precaution.
 Fruit that’s rich in flavonoids is also known to guard women against ovarian and breast cancer, so females should be ready to include pears and other healthy options in their diets.